gelsogrove/shopME/finalproject-AG/task-list.md

   - Modified ProductsPage to display category names
   - Added fallback for backward compatibility with category IDs
   - Improved user experience by showing human-readable category labels

+=============== TASK-0064 ============================
+**Epic**: System Setup & Architecture
+**Title**: Standardize layout and CRUD components across app **Description**:
+Create shared components to ensure consistent layout and styling across all CRUD pages.

+Technical Requirements:
+- Create a PageLayout component for standardized page structure
+- Develop a CrudPageContent component for consistent table views
+- Update the PageHeader component to standardize header styling
+- Create documentation with best practices for CRUD components
+- Update existing pages to use the new components

+- [x] Completed
+  - Created PageLayout component for consistent page structure
+  - Developed CrudPageContent for standardized CRUD pages
+  - Updated PageHeader component for flexible content display
+  - Updated ServicesPage and ChatPage to use the new components
+  - Created a comprehensive guide for CRUD components best practices
+  - Ensured consistent spacing and alignment across all pages